weaviate/weaviate-io/developers/weaviate/concepts/search/index.md

 For example, searches in legal, medical, or scientific literature may require a more nuanced understanding of the text.
 Reranking can help to ensure that the most relevant results are surfaced.
 </details>

-### Generative search / RAG
+### Retrieval augmented generation (RAG)

 :::info In one sentence
-<i class="fa-solid fa-robot"></i> Generative search combines search with a generative AI model to produce new content based on the search results.
+<i class="fa-solid fa-robot"></i> Retrieval Augmented Generation combines search with a generative AI model to produce new content based on the search results.
 :::

-Generative search, also called retrieval augmented generation or RAG, combines search with a generative AI model to produce new content based on the search results.
+Retrieval augmented generation (RAG), also called generative search, combines search with a generative AI model to produce new content based on the search results.
 It is a powerful technique that can leverage the generative capabilities of AI models and the search capabilities of Weaviate.

 Weaviate integrates with many popular [generative model providers](../../model-providers/index.md) such as [AWS](../../model-providers/aws/generative.md), [Cohere](../../model-providers/cohere/generative.md), [Google](../../model-providers/google/generative.md), [OpenAI](../../model-providers/openai/generative.md) and [Ollama](../../model-providers/ollama/generative.md).

-As a result, generative searches in Weaviate are [easy to set up](../../manage-data/collections.mdx#specify-a-generative-module), and can be conveniently executed as [an integrated, single query](../../search/generative.md#grouped-task-search).
+As a result, Weaviate makes RAG easy to [set up](../../manage-data/collections.mdx#specify-a-generative-module), and easy to [execute as an integrated, single query](../../search/generative.md#grouped-task-search).

 <details>
-  <summary>Generative Search: Example</summary>
+  <summary>RAG: Example</summary>

-In a dataset such as `animal_objs` below, you could combine generative search with any other search method to find relevant objects and then transform it.
+In a dataset such as `animal_objs` below, you could combine retrieval augmented generation with any other search method to find relevant objects and then transform it.
 <br/>

 ```json